neshprot/MC_side_chain_conf/README.md

 ## How to run
   - **Protein choice**

-    Place the protein's pdb file in the pdb_files directory
+    Place the protein's pdb and psf file in the input_files directory
   - **Parametres choice**

     Enter the parameters in the config file